rathoddharmendra/python_100din/Day_3/project_3_readme.md

 Description: You find an old platform erected on the side of the mountain.

 Clue: Upon reaching, you find few useful tools to get you home.
+Which one will get you home?

 The platform is going to crash soon.
 So better hurry up!